Daily Life and Visiting

 Health Professional Visits

-Residents already registered with a local GP and other professionals, can stay with them with them once you’ve moved in if they wish.
+Residents already registered with a local GP and other professionals can stay with them once you’ve moved in if they wish.
 If the resident is from outside the area, we will help them to find, choose and register with a local practice.
-Doctors will usually visit the home either regularly or on request.
+Doctors will usually visit the home either regularly or upon request.

 Personalising your room

-We want your loved one to feel happy and feel comfortable in their new home.
-The room can be personalised by bringing in some personal possessions such as photographs.
-However please ensure that any items you bring into the home are safe, fit for purpose and are not a fire hazard.
+We want your loved one to feel happy and comfortable in their new home.
+That is why we encourage you to personalise their room.
+This can be done by bringing in some personal possessions, such as photographs.
+However, please ensure that any items you bring into the home are safe, fit for purpose and are not a fire hazard.

 Laundry